Google Suspends Pinduoduo After Finding Malware in Versions

 Credit Suisse’s Fate Was Sealed by Regulators Days Before UBS Deal

-The Mountain View-based company said on Tuesday it has found versions of the app, offering PDD Holdings Inc.’s flagship e-commerce service, to contain malware.
-As a security precaution, it has suspended the app from the Play Store, a company spokesperson said, while it carries out an investigation.
-Google didn’t mention Temu, PDD’s popular shopping app in the US, in its statement.
-Temu is still available to download.
+The Mountain View, California-based company said on Tuesday it is investigating the matter and suspended downloads of the Play Store version of Pinduoduo as a security precaution.
+Google didn’t mention Temu, PDD’s popular shopping app for the US, which remains available to download.

+The action may cast a cloud over the company at a time when US lawmakers have accused Chinese-owned apps such as TikTok of potentially threatening national security.
+While Pinduoduo is largely used in China, it’s rare for Google to freeze downloads of a major app of its size and scale.
+PDD’s shares were down more than 1% in pre-market trading in New York.

+In a statement, PDD strongly rejected accusations that its app was “malicious,” calling Google’s statement “non-conclusive” and adding that the US company had suspended other apps apart from Pinduoduo at the same time.
+It didn’t identify those services.

 “Google Play Protect enforcement has been set to block installation attempts of these identified malicious apps,” a Google spokesperson said.
 “Users that have malicious versions of the app downloaded to their devices are warned and prompted to uninstall the app.”